pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 [Figgy](https://github.com/pulibrary/figgy) and have come up with a strategy we think works for us.
 However, in doing so, we've evaluated a few options and come up with some assumptions which could be useful to others.
 <!--more-->

+This isn't our entire preservation story (there are other issues such as replication, management, audit trails, etc), but it compares a few options for our back-end storage.

 ### Object Boundaries